-You can only set a lifecycle policy for each individual repository.
-This policy only applies to Docker images with names exactly matching the repository name.
-There is no support for prefix matching (nested repositories).
+You can only set a lifecycle policy for a repository.
+The policy applies to Docker images whose names match the repository name exactly.
+There is no support for prefix matching.
 You can't set a policy for a repository group, registry, folder, or cloud.

 Lifecycle policy statuses

 DISABLED status.
 For information on activating a policy, see Updating a lifecycle policy status.

 A lifecycle policy can have the following statuses:

 ACTIVE: The policy is active and regularly deletes Docker images according to the rules you set.